 #4.
 A statement blouse

-From sheer, to puffy sleeves and stunning patterns, a statement blouse easily brings a workwear look together.
-It is perfect for those inevitable occasions where you are exhausted, but would hate for your outfit to look it.
+From sheer to puffy sleeves and stunning patterns, a statement blouse easily brings a workwear look together.
+It is perfect for those inevitable occasions when you are exhausted, but would hate for your outfit to look it.
 However, you should keep this in check as you don’t want to appear too forceful!

 Tip: Stylishly pair a sheer blouse with matching or contrasting colored camisole.